 The Smart Way To Watch EPL This Season.
 Subscribe Now

-However, some locals were bowled over after the Parochial Church Council (PCC) ruled that, whilst pilates might be allowed within the planned centre, yoga could now not be – in conjunction with different “non-Christian activities”.
+However, some locals were bowled over after the Parochial Church Council (PCC) ruled that, while pilates might be allowed within the planned center, yoga could now not be – in conjunction with different “non-Christian activities.”

 Church yoga row: Am I going to hell for stretching myself?

 An Irish Catholic priest has called yoga an ‘unsavory interest’ that might ‘endanger your soul.’
 Christian Helen Coffey – just back from a yoga retreat – explains she’s siding with yoga in this ongoing religious debate “As fans of Jesus Christ, we should not be taking part in any sports which are in the battle with our faith.
 “Do no longer endanger your souls for the sake of such unsavory activities.”
 I examine those words, written using an Irish Catholic priest in his parish e-newsletter, no much less in some consternation.
 “Do now not endanger your soul” is, despite everything, a reasonably severe caution for a Christian.
 This guy is not messing around.

 So what had been these “unsavory sports” I ought to be heading off at all fees if I were to store my immortal soul from the hellfires of damnation?
 Dancing around a bonfire in a few provocative pants simultaneously as calling forth demons?
 Turning to my colleagues with the phrase, “So, every person up for an orgy?”
 No. Yoga, reiki, and tai chi are the evils I must watch out for.
 I’m sorry – what?
 Last week Father Padraig O’Baoill, a parish priest in Gweedore, County Donegal, hit the headlines for his debatable words of warning – which come as the Church of England makes the ancient selection to permit ladies to be bishops.
 Let’s wish that none of them are eager yoga practitioners.